-- Chief Executive Officer Evaluation.
+Chief Executive Officer Evaluation.
 The Board, with the assistance of the Compensation Committee, reviews the performance of the CEO at least annually.
-The evaluation is based on objective and subjective criteria, including the performance of the business, the establishment and accomplishment of strategic objectives, and the development of management. - 2.
-Management Succession.
+The evaluation is based on objective and subjective criteria, including the performance of the business, the establishment and accomplishment of strategic objectives, and the development of management.

+- 2. Management Succession.
 The Compensation Committee reports annually to the Board on its review, made in conjunction with the CEO, of the Company's senior management development program and its senior management succession plans, including succession in the event of an emergency or other unforeseen circumstances. - 3.
 Board and Management Responsibilities for Communication with Company Constituencies and the Public.
 The Board believes that the Company's management speaks for the Company.
 Accordingly, all discussions with and communications to the press, commercial partners and the general public relating to the Company shall be made by management and all inquiries or requests for information from such parties received by individual directors should be referred to the CEO or other appropriate company officer.
-If requested by the CEO, an individual Board member may meet or communicate with any of the Company's constituencies or the public.
+The CEO may, in consultation with the Chair of the Board, request that an individual Board member meet or communicate with any of the Company's constituencies or the public.